Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 Hier soir, ils se sont roulé un patin.

-The word Patin, which means skate in French is from the verb “patiner” (to skate.)
-In 19th-century French slang “to skate,” meant to kiss insistently.
+The word Patin, which means skate in French, is from the verb “patiner” (to skate.)
+In 19th-century “to skate” was slang for to group or fondle, but no one knows for sure why.

 How to conjugage Galocher: To French kiss